Our Settlement Agreement Solicitors provide specialist help & advice for employees of all levels of experience.

 As part of the fixed fee, we will look at claims you might have and the kind of compensation you might be able to win.

-Negotiations are usually done face to face, and sometimes during a ‘protected conversation’ where you can have a colleague or union rep with you.
+Negotiations are usually via a ‘protected conversation’ where you can have a colleague or union rep with you or we can do it by phone.

 It is important to state you are negotiating ‘without prejudice’ which means nobody can refer to the discussions in a legal case.
 As part of our service, we can take over the negotiations.